 By Erin MoyerAssociate Opinion & Editorial Editor

 The College’s professional staff hosted its annual Holiday Craft Show last Wednesday.
 The show, which ran from 11:00 a.m. to 6:00 p.m. in the Steinman College Center atrium, featured items including homemade cookies, handmade winter-wear, jewelry, and crafts, all made and sold almost exclusively by the professional staff.
+Look for the perfect adhesive for acrylic work if you use this material for your crafts.

 The show also included some crafters and vendors from the Lancaster community, most of whom were referred to the show by an F&M-affiliated friend or family member.